wp-plugins/nextgen-facebook/readme.txt

 * Moved the Google, Facebook, and Twitter options on the General settings page into a tabbed format.
 * Fixed: Added missing 'none' option in the Default Author selection lists.

-= Version 6.2.1 =

-Work-around for WordPress Bug [#17916](http://core.trac.wordpress.org/ticket/17916):

-* Moved the `wp_register_style()` and `wp_register_script()` calls into `add_action()` methods.

-Performance Improvements:

-* Moved jQuery character counters, on the custom Post/Page settings, inline with input fields.
-* Added object caching to the plugin info extracted from the readme (version and notice info, etc.).
-* Changed the default object expiration time from 60 to 180 seconds.

-= Version 6.2 =

-* Added the 'Include on Static Homepage' option on the General settings page.
-* Added a tabbed layout for the Post/Page custom settings, General settings page, and Social Styles settings page.
-* Added links to the Facebook Debugger, Google Testing Tool, and Twitter Card Validator in the Post/Page custom settings.
-* Added a Google and Twitter Card description for the Post/Page custom settings (Pro version).
-* Added a Pinterest Image Caption, Tumblr Image and Video Caption to the Post/Page custom settings (Pro version).
-* Improved the character counter on the Post/Page custom settings (Pro version).
-* Added the `ngfb_topics` filter (Pro version).
-* Minimized all CSS stylesheets and JS scripts.

-= Version 6.1.1 =

-* Fixed: Added the missing NGFB admin stylesheet and javascript to the `post-new.php` page as well.
-* Updated the `cache/.htaccess` file to deny access for commonly interpreted filename extensions (.php, .pl, .cgi, and .shtml).
-* Removed the 'Google Search' character count for the custom Post / Page Description when the 'description' meta tag is unchecked.

-= Version 6.1 =

-The older stylesheet in `wp-contents/uploads/ngfb-social-buttons.css` is no longer used.
-Styling for social sharing buttons is now managed completely from the new Social Style settings page.
-Each type of button (content, shortcode, widget, etc.) has its own styling section.
-If you have customized the default stylesheet, please transfer your changes to this new settings page.
-The reason for splitting up the stylesheet this way is to allow for 'Social Styling Presets' in future versions.

-* Included the Facebook *Language / Locale* option on the General settings page, and added the `og:locale` meta property tag.
-* Added a check for possible Open Graph / Twitter Card conflict with Yoast WordPress SEO and SEO Ultimate plugins.
-* Added a character counter for the Post / Page custom Description field (Pro version).
-* Added a custom *Video URL* field for Posts and Pages (Pro version).
-* Added a custom *Tweet* field for Posts and Pages (Pro version).
-* Added a stylesheet settings page with sections for each button style (excerpt, content, shortcode, etc.).
-* Added the *Default Author*', *Default Author on Indexes*, and *Default Author on Search Results* options for Google.
-* Upgraded settings are now saved back to the database automatically, without having to save them manually from a plugin settings page.
-* Moved most informational text on the settings pages to popup tooltips.

-= Version 6.0 =

-* Added a 'StyleSheet' editor on the Social Sharing settings page.
-* Added *complete* support for Twitter Cards in the Pro version, including Gallery, Player, Photo, Large Image Summary, and Summary Cards.
-* Added 'Twitter @username' to the user's profile page (in addition to the existing 'Facebook URL' and 'Google+ URL' user profile fields).
-* Added sanitation code for custom user profile field values (remove HTML, URLs must be URLs, etc.).
-* Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ sub-folder.
-* Changed the 'Image Size Name' option to 'Image Dimensions' with width, height, and crop values.
-This avoids the use of third party plugins to manage image size names.
-* Added a new 'ngfb_shortcode' filter (Pro version) to modify shortcode attributes based on a content string (see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for information on shortcodes and filters).

 == Upgrade Notice ==

 = 6.6 =